App Shield Programming Guide

 This document provides instructions on using the DOCA App Shield API.

-DOCA App Shield API offers a solution for strong intrusion detection capabilities using the DPU services to collect data from the host's memory.
+DOCA App Shield API offers a solution for strong intrusion detection capabilities using the DPU services to collect and analyze data from the host's (or a VM on the host) memory in real time.
 This solution provides intrusion detection and forensics investigation in a way that is:

 - Robust against attacks on a host machine